axibase/atsd/sql/scheduled-sql.md

   HAVING AVG(value) > 50
 ```

 In the above example, the query relies on the `HAVING` clause to find servers with high CPU utilization.
-The report with unchecked `Send Empty Report` option is sent only if at least one server with high CPU usage is found.
+The report with cleared `Send Empty Report` option is sent only if at least one server with high CPU usage is found.

-`Fail on No Data` causes an error if the query finds no matching records in the database which maybe indicative of a breakdown in data collection.
+`Fail on No Data` causes an error if the query finds no matching records in the database which is indicative of a breakdown in data collection.

 ### Publishing

 To make a report available for download by end-users, enable the **Publish** section.
-The report contains rows that were prepared by the server when the task was last executed.
+The report contains rows prepared by the server when the task last executed.

 ![File](./images/sql-scheduled-publish.png)

-To allow users to download the updated results each time they click on the link, enable the `Allow Refresh` option.
+To allow users to download the updated results each time they click the link, enable the `Allow Refresh` option.

 When enabled and if the url contains a `?refresh=true` parameter, the report is rebuilt by the database for each download request.